NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 Meep simulations are Python scripts which involve specifying the device geometry, materials, current sources, monitor fields, and everything else necessary to set up a calculation.
 A Python script provides the flexibility to customize the simulation for practically any application particularly those involving parameter sweeps and optimization.
 Python libraries such as [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), and [matplotlib](https://matplotlib.org/) can be used to augment the simulation functionality which will also be demonstrated.
 Much of the low-level functionality of the Python interface has been abstracted which means that you don't need to be an experienced programmer to set up simulations.
 Reasonable defaults are available.

-Executing Meep programs is normally done at the Unix command line (herein denoted by the `unix%` prompt) as follows:
+Executing Meep programs is normally done at the Unix command line as follows:

 ```sh
  unix% python foo.py >& foo.out